-Since then, Mad King Thomas has created small and large work for stages throughout Minneapolis, as well as Melbourne, Australia, Yaroslavl, Russia, and New York City.
+Since then, Mad King Thomas has created small and large work for stages throughout Minneapolis, as well as Melbourne, Australia, Yaroslavl, Russia, New York City, San Francisco, and Miami.
 Mad King Thomas won a 2008 SAGE Award for Outstanding Performance for Premium White Morsels.
 Their show Love Me, Love My Questionable Art was named the 2009 City Pages Best Dance Show, and they were included on the 2010 Metro 100 List.
 Their work has been supported by:

 - Naked Stages (2007)

 - Walker Art Center's Choreographers' Evening (2007, 2009 & 2011)

 - Momentum: New Dance Works, a Walker/Southern co-commission (2011)

 - National Queer Arts Festival and Verge 3 at The Garage (2012)

 - Jerome Foundation 50 Year Anniversary Grant (2013/2014)

 - and of course, their beloved individual donors

 Despite their studio dance backgrounds and degrees in non-dance fields, the trio has found itself in love with contemporary dance and theater performance.
 They enjoy an expanded definition of dance and believe in a "cut-and-paste, borrow-what's-best, use-the-tools-at-hand" approach to choreography.